uncleshvya/rimworld-mod-12plus/Readme.md

 - enjoy!
 For best effiency read intructions from mod description.
 - before updating 12plus mod, delete old versions.
 - if necessary, update lore file from RimWorldUniverse folder.
-- if you want cats' race, copy "OrassanLite12plus" folder into "Mods" folder.

 Mod was updated to new version, now testing.
 If you'll find critical error, use old version from "rimworld-mod-7plus-v0 3 3beta backup.zip".